• Understanding Data Disposal: A Key to Data Privacy

 Phish Tale of the Week

 Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this text message, the actors are appearing as USPS, the United States Postal Service, and informing you that action needs to be taken regarding your delivery.
-The message politely explains that “USPS” is holding our package at a warehouse, and that we just need to update our address in order to receive it.
+For example, in this text message, the actors are appearing as Netflix and informing you that action needs to be taken regarding your payment method on your account.
+The message politely explains that our account is on hold until we update our payment information, and that they’re notifying us so that we can take action.
 It seems both urgent and genuine, so why shouldn’t we visit the link they sent us?
 Luckily, there’s plenty of reasons that point to this being a scam.

-1. The first red flag in this message is the senders’ address.
+1. The first red flag in this message is the senders’ addresses.
 Always thoroughly inspect the sender’s address to ensure it’s from a trusted sender.
-In this case, the actors neglected to spoof their messaging address, and a simple look at the sender’s address makes it very apparent that the email is not from USPS.
-In the future, review the sender’s address thoroughly to see if a text could be coming from a threat actor.
+In this case, the actors neglected to spoof their email address, and a simple look at the sender’s address makes it very apparent that the email is not from Netflix.
+In the future, review the sender’s address thoroughly to see if the email could be coming from a threat actor.

-2. The second warning signs in this text is the messaging.
-This message tries to create a sense of urgency by using language such as “cannot be delivered” and “within 12 hours.”
-Phishing scams commonly attempt to create a sense of urgency in their messages in order to get you to click their link without thinking about it first.
-Always be sure to thoroughly inspect the style and tone of all texts before following a link sent through SMS.
+2. The second warning signs in this email is the messaging.
+This message tries to create a sense of urgency by using different phrases like “Update your account now” and “Your account is on hold.”
+Additionally, the word “customer” is misspelled.
+Phishing scams commonly attempt to create a sense of urgency in their emails in order to get you to click their link without thinking about it first.
+Always be sure to thoroughly inspect the messaging of all emails in your inbox before clicking on a link in your email.

-3. The final warning sign for this email is the lack of legitimate USPS information.
-Fortune 500 companies, the government and similar organizations standardize all communications with customers.
-This text includes a small “thank you” message at the bottom in an attempt to gain credibility, but it lacks all of the parts of a credible USPS message and can be immediately detected as a phishing attempt.
+3. The final warning sign for this email is the lack of legitimate Netflix information.
+Fortune 500 companies and similar organizations standardize all email communications with customers.
+Support links, addresses, acceptable use policies, and other information is always provided at the bottom of each email, along with options to unsubscribe or change messaging preferences.
+While this specific email includes a small footer at the bottom, a quick investigation proves that it’s just for show.
+This email lacks all of the parts of a credible Netflix email and can be immediately detected as a phishing attempt.

 General Recommendations: